Deep-Symmetry/afterglow/README.md

 - [ ] Consider having patched fixture hold a reference to the show.
   That way we could stop having to pass it so many places, though it would make printing fixtures less useful.
-- [ ] Rename IEffect and other protocols to Clojure names.
+- [ ] Make pass over all source, flesh out API doc and preconditions.
 - [ ] Sparkle effect, essentially a particle generator with configurable maximum brightness, fade time, distribution.
   - [x] Get basic effect working until spatial features are available.